Teak Cultivation: How teak is cultivated around the world

 Their state-own enterprise called PerumPerhutani controls the forest’s and manages a sustainable planting and harvesting process.

 For a long time, it was considered that timber from older trees was much more durable and denser than the one grown on plantations.

 However, several studies have shown no significant differences in growth rate and density between plantation and old-growth teak.

-Experts have recently tried to replicate the grain of Burmese teak by growing it in the similar environment without irrigation or fertilizers.
+Experts have recently tried to replicate the grain of Burmese teak by growing it in a similar environment without irrigation or fertilizers.

-Most common pests and diseases teak farmers face are Hyblaeapuera and Eutectonamachaeralis (defoliator and skeletoniser), which cause serious damage to young plantations.
+Most common pests and diseases teak farmers face are Hyblaeapuera and Eutectonamachaeralis (defoliator and skeletonizer), which cause serious damage to young plantations.

-Considering that it grow without fertilizers and heavy irrigation in a sustainable manner, investment in teak furniture can be an ethical investment.
+Considering that they grow without fertilizers and heavy irrigation in a sustainable manner, investment in teak furniture can be an ethical investment.

 Just make sure to check where it comes from.
 Indonesian plantations regulated by Perum Perhutani are always a safe bet.